SzemesBotond/info-drama/README.md

 The first step involves data filtering (retaining sentences with more than 4 words and characters with an exact number of utterances).
 The second step computes the average Maximum Cosine Similarity (MCS) score for a play and its acts.
 Step 3 is the main calculation by comparing the characters' sentences pairwise (and by normalizing the results based on the acts in which the sentences are uttered).
 Step 4 is the network normalization of the results.
 The final tibble named "pairwise_norm_diff" can be used as input to the network visualization using "networfk-from-embedding.R".

+Examples:

+In folder "sentence-example" you can find examples of the results of some plays.
+You can find here the most and least similar sentences in the pairwise comparisoins.
+In the subfolder "model-compare" you can find preselected sentences ("sentences-to-compare.txt") and their similarities based on different models (in the .csv files)